awmckinley/config/modules/pdf.view/README.md

-# PDF Viewers
+# PDF Document Viewers

-Software for viewing PDF files.
+Software for viewing, navigating, and reading PDF documents with support for features like bookmarks, annotations, and search.